casperin/quadtree/README.md

 MIT.

 Honestly I'd just copy the file into my own project if I needed something like this.

 Please star it if you use it.
-Then I might consider giving it some more love. :)
+It's always nice to know someone found your thing and found it useful. :)

 ## Benchmarks

-There are benchmarks written for in Criterion.
+There are benchmarks written for Criterion.
 Here is a screenshot (I hope) of a run vs a naive implementation that just scans all points when searching.

 ![Benchmark graph](benches/vs_naive.svg "QuadTree vs Naive")